 - The Adam Chiravalle Post-Secondary Youth Conservation Award is a prestigious honour presented as part of the Hamilton Environmentalists of the Year Awards, recognizing exceptional contributions by post-secondary students to environmental conservation and sustainability.
 Named in memory of a dedicated environmental advocate, the award celebrates young leaders who demonstrate a commitment to environmental stewardship through impactful initiatives, research, or community involvement.
 Highlighting the importance of youth engagement in addressing pressing ecological challenges, the award is a testament to the transformative potential of student-led conservation efforts.

-- The Betty Blashill Enviromental Prize An award in memory of Betty Blashill for her exemplary behind-the-scenes work on behalf of many environmental organizations and her careful lifestyle that minimized her ecological footprint.
+- The Betty Blashill Environmental Prize An award in memory of Betty Blashill for her exemplary behind-the-scenes work on behalf of many environmental organizations and her careful lifestyle that minimized her ecological footprint.
 Her lifestyle was modelled after a quote from Mahatma Gandhi: “Live simply so that others may simply live.”

 - Environmental Youth Group or School Public Service Award recognizes youth groups or educational entities with distinguished public service in environmental achievement.
 This can include a school group, a club, or any youth that has participated in conservation or restoration efforts in the city of Hamilton.
 This award is open to groups up to and including high school.